ELeeAstro/mini_chem/README.md

 These are the papers describing mini-chem methods so far: \
 Tsai et al. (2022) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs I.: Thermochemical Kinetics - A&A Volume 664, id.A82, 16 pp - arXiv:2204.04201 \
-Lee et al. (2023) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs II.: 3D thermochemical modelling of WASP-39b and HD 189733b - A&A (accepted) - arXiv:
+Lee et al. (2023) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs II.: 3D thermochemical modelling of WASP-39b and HD 189733b - A&A (accepted) - arXiv: arXiv:2302.09525

 This repository contains the standalone version of mini-chem, containing the source code and testing modules for users to use for their own purposes.

+The src_mini_chem_dvode and src_mini_chem_dlsode contain dvode and dlsode solver standalone variants.
+These are recommended for general use as they are faster and quite stable.
+These haven't been checked for threadsafe yet, so only use for non-OpenMP applications.

 The src_mini_chem_mp directory contains threadsafe code, suitable for GCM modelling that make use of OpenMP.
 We recommend using the source files from this branch as the production methods inside the GCM model, with or without OpenMP.